DataDog/documentation/content/developers/metrics/custom_metrics.md

 {{< img src="developers/metrics/custom_metrics/custom-metrics-1.jpg" alt="custom-metrics-1" responsive="true" style="width:75%;">}}

-We do not enforce [any fixed rate limit][5] on custom metric submission, if you're exceeding your default allotment, our teams will reach out to you.
+We do not enforce [any fixed rate limit][5] on custom metric submission, if you're exceeding your default allotment, Datadog teams will reach out to you.

 ## How do I check my custom metrics count?